Combat Wombat: MC Izzy

-Brown is a Hip hop artist and film maker from Melbourne Australia.
-Izzy has toured extensively in Australia, Europe Palestine and Africa for over a decade.
+Brown is a hip hop artist and film maker from Melbourne Australia.
+Izzy has toured extensively in Australia, Europe, Palestine and Africa for over a decade.
 She is the founder of United Struggle Project, recording music and making film clips with artists in refugee camps, slums and prisons.

 Brown has been involved in the Sonic Boom collective of artists as a Youth Workshop facilitator working on remote Aboriginal communities in the central and western desert in Australia and Palm Island.
 Since 2000 she has conducted workshops on music, hip hop lyric writing, theatre, circus and film production working with 'youth at risk' and disadvantaged youth.

-Brown has created 3 feature length documentaries 'GhettoMoto', 'Voices from the Ghetto' 'Too Deadly' and as well as numerous other short films and music videos.
+Brown has created three feature-length documentaries, GhettoMoto, Voices from the Ghetto, Too Deadly, as well as numerous other short films and music videos.

-Izzy was co founder of Labrats solar powered sound system and wind powered cinema that toured Australia in a vegetable oil powered van from 1997 to 2003.
+Izzy was co-founder of Labrats solar-powered sound system and wind-powered cinema that toured Australia in a vegetable oil-powered van from 1997 to 2003.